Moscow, Idaho: Higher education

 The University of Idaho (officially abbreviated "U of I") is Idaho's oldest public university, located in the city of Moscow in Latah County in the northern portion of the state.
 It is the state's flagship, land-grant, and primary research university.
 The University of Idaho was the state's sole university for 71 years, until 1963, and its College of Law, established in 1909, was first accredited by the American Bar Association in 1925.

 Formed by the territorial legislature on January 30, 1889, the university opened its doors in 1892 on October 3, with an initial class of 40 students.
 The first graduating class in 1896 contained two men and two women.
 It presently has an enrollment exceeding 12,000, with over 11,000 on the Moscow campus.
 The university offers 142 degree programs, including bachelor's, master's, doctoral, and specialists' degrees.
 Certificates of completion are offered in 30 areas of study.
-At 25% and 53%, its 4 and 6 year graduation rates are the highest of any public university in Idaho, and it generates 74 percent of all research money in the state, with research expenditures of $100 million in 2010 alone.
+At 25% and 53%, its 4 and 6 year graduation rates are the highest of any public university in Idaho, and it generates 74% of all research money in the state, with research expenditures of $100 million in 2010 alone.

 As a land-grant university and the primary research university in the state, UI has the largest campus in the state at 1585 acre, located in the hills of the Palouse region.
 The school is home to the Idaho Vandals, who competed on the Division I FBS (formerly I-A) level through the 2017 season before dropping down to the FCS level in 2018.
 In addition to the main campus in Moscow, the UI has branch campuses in Coeur d'Alene, Boise, Twin Falls, and Idaho Falls.
 It also operates a research park in Post Falls and dozens of extension offices statewide.

 New Saint Andrews College opened in 1994 and moved to its present campus on Main Street in 2003.

 Primary and secondary education

-The Moscow School District #281 operates Moscow High School (9-12), an alternative high school, a middle school (6-8), and four elementary schools (two K-5, one K-2, one 3-5).
+The Moscow School District #281, which covers the entire city limits, operates Moscow High School (9-12), an alternative high school, a middle school (6-8), and four elementary schools (two K-5, one K-2, one 3–5).

 There are two public charter schools and three private schools in the city.